Why Make Dolls

 ..and every emotion can be expressed in doll making.

 Dolls represent how we view ourselves from all aspects: emotional, psychological, environmental, and spiritual.
 Through doll-making processes, the artist intuitively responds to the emerging image, changing, playing and dialoging with it.

 A doll can be an embodiment of self and parts of self.
 Dolls are powerful archetypal figures created from a person’s symbolic psyche.

 Are objects of the creative imagination

-Vehicles for making invisible visible, and therefore easier to change.
+Vehicles for making the invisible visible, and therefore easier to change.